73 Sights in Antwerp, Belgium (with Map and Images)

 Wikipedia: Museum Mayer van den Bergh (EN), Website, Heritage Website

-St. Charles Borromeo Church is a church in central Antwerp, located on the Hendrik Conscience square.
-It was built in 1615-1621 as the Jesuit church of Antwerp, which was closed in 1773.
+St. Charles Borromeo Church is a Roman Catholic church in central Antwerp, Belgium, located on the Hendrik Conscienceplein.
+It was built in 1615–1621 as the Jesuit church of Antwerp, which was closed in 1773.
 It was rededicated in 1779 to Saint Charles Borromeo.
-The church was formerly known for 39 ceiling pieces by Rubens that were lost in a fire when lightning struck the church on 18 July 1718.
+The church was formerly known for 39 ceiling pieces by Peter Paul Rubens that were lost in a fire when lightning struck the church on 18 July 1718.

 Wikipedia: St. Charles Borromeo Church, Antwerp (EN), Heritage Website

-The Sint-Willibrorduskerk in Berchem is a Roman Catholic place of worship.
-It is located on the Chaussée de Grote, which around the end of the fifteenth or beginning of the sixteenth century became the connecting road for traffic between Antwerp, Mechelen and Brussels.
-The first mentions of this church building date from the second half of the thirteenth century, but the construction of the present church began at the end of the 15th century.
-It is an orientated cruciform basilica, which was protected in its entirety as a monument in 1983.
+The St. Willibrordus Church in Berchem is a Roman Catholic place of worship.
+It is located on the Grotesteenweg, which became the connecting road for traffic between Antwerp, Mechelen and Brussels around the end of the fifteenth or beginning of the sixteenth century.
+The first mentions of this church building date from the second half of the thirteenth century, but the construction of the current church started at the end of the 15th century.
+It is an oriented cruciform basilica, which was protected in its entirety as a monument in 1983.
 It used to be the main church of the deanery of Berchem.
-Since the reorganization of the Diocese of Antwerp in 2005, she has been part of the Berchem federation of the Deanery of Antwerp.
+Since the reorganization of the Diocese of Antwerp in 2014, the parish has been part of the pastoral unit of Saint Damien of the deanery of Antwerp-South.

 Wikipedia: Sint-Willibrorduskerk (Berchem) (NL), Heritage Website